 The reason this item is so popular is that it’s cacao in a minimally processed form and, thus, carries with it high nutritional content without all the bad stuff.
 Dark chocolate is healthy, sure, but nibs are more so.
-And, frankly, when peeling the roasted cacao beans, it’s nearly impossible to not sneak a few nib nibbles on the way to chocolate.
+And, frankly, when peeling the roasted cacao beans, it’s nearly impossible not to sneak a few nib nibbles on the way to chocolate.

 3. Mayan Hot Chocolate

 Forget instant hot chocolate from re-sealable cans or individual packages.
 Once cacao beans have been roasted and peeled, the next step is to grind those beans into a paste.
-If this is done by hand, the old mortar and pestle, then it’s quite the task.
+If this is done by hand, with the old mortar and pestle, then it’s quite the task.
 (I suggest racing.
-Basically, the beans are ground until the paste gets a little lustrous.)
+The beans are ground until the paste gets a little lustrous.)
 After such a task, a refreshing beverage sure is nice.